ruby-syntax-tree/syntax_tree/README.md

 ## Plugins

-You can register additional configuration and additional languages that can flow through the same CLI with Syntax Tree's plugin system.
+You can register additional customization and additional languages that can flow through the same CLI with Syntax Tree's plugin system.
 When invoking the CLI, you pass through the list of plugins with the `--plugins` options to the commands that accept them.
 They should be a comma-delimited list.
 When the CLI first starts, it will require the files corresponding to those names.

-### Configuration
+### Customization

-To register additional configuration, define a file somewhere in your load path named `syntax_tree/my_plugin`.
+To register additional customization, define a file somewhere in your load path named `syntax_tree/my_plugin`.
 Then when invoking the CLI, you will pass `--plugins=my_plugin`.
 To require multiple, separate them by a comma.
 In this way, you can modify Syntax Tree however you would like.
 Some plugins ship with Syntax Tree itself.
 They are:

 * `plugin/single_quotes` - This will change all of your string literals to use single quotes instead of the default double quotes.
 * `plugin/trailing_comma` - This will put trailing commas into multiline array literals, hash literals, and method calls that can support trailing commas.